Echoo113/News-Feed-Project/README.md

 # CS-180-project
 ## Introduction

 In the digital age, social interaction platforms have transcended traditional communication barriers, enabling people from all over the world to connect, share, and engage with content in real-time.
-Recognizing the pivotal role these platforms play in today's social fabric, our Java project team is excited to embark on creating a robust, user-friendly social interaction platform.
+Recognizing the pivotal role these platforms play in today's social fabric, this Java project team is excited to embark on creating a robust, user-friendly social interaction platform.
 This platform is designed to foster a dynamic community where users can effortlessly interact and express themselves.
 The project encapsulates several critical features that aim to provide a comprehensive social experience tailored to meet the diverse needs of its users.

-**New User Account Creation and Secure Login:** At the heart of our platform is a user-friendly interface for account creation, ensuring a smooth and welcoming entry point for new users.
+**New User Account Creation and Secure Login:** At the heart of this platform is a user-friendly interface for account creation, ensuring a smooth and welcoming entry point for new users.
 Security is paramount; therefore, each account will be safeguarded with password-protected logins, ensuring that user data remains secure and private.

-**Interactive Post and Feed System:** Central to our platform is the ability to make posts and display them in a personalized feed.
+**Interactive Post and Feed System:** Central to this platform is the ability to make posts and display them in a personalized feed.
 This feed will not only show the user's own posts but also aggregate and display posts from their friends, creating a continuous stream of content that is relevant and engaging.

-**Engagement Tools:** To foster interaction, our platform will include mechanisms for upvoting or downvoting posts, which helps in curating content quality and relevance.
+**Engagement Tools:** To foster interaction, this platform will include mechanisms for upvoting or downvoting posts, which helps in curating content quality and relevance.
 Users can also hide posts from their feed, allowing for a customizable content experience.
 Comments on posts further engage the community, allowing for discussions and interactions within the content shared.
 Any user can upvote or downvote comments, contributing to the community moderation of the content.
 Importantly, post owners and comment creators will have the authority to delete comments to manage the interactions on their contributions effectively.

-In conclusion, our project is not just about coding a platform but about creating a vibrant community where users feel secure, connected, and engaged.
+In conclusion, this project is not just about coding a platform but about creating a vibrant community where users feel secure, connected, and engaged.
 By implementing these features, we aim to build a comprehensive social interaction platform that not only meets but exceeds the expectations of today’s digital natives.
 Through this project, we are excited to contribute to the evolving landscape of social media platforms, where technology meets human interaction.

-## Submission
-1: Ryan Hung submitted report and video on brightspace.

-2: Yanan He submitted Vocareum workspace.

 ## GUI
 ### Instruction for compiling:

-1. Click run button on your IDE for Server.java
+1. Click run button on ythis IDE for Server.java
 2. Run CLientGUI.java to get started.
 2. Run ClientGUI.java to get started.
 3. You can check the userFile.txt to login with an exist account or create a new account.
-4. Check the main menu on our GUI panel to play with all functions we have shown on the buttons.
+4. Check the main menu on this GUI panel to play with all functions we have shown on the buttons.
 5. After finishing all you want to do, you will go back to the main menu and click logout, then confirm the logout information to exist the whole program successfully.